University of North Carolina Athletics

 • The Tar Heels have won 52 NCAA team championships in eight different sports, including 22 women's soccer, 11 field hockey, six men's basketball, five men's lacrosse, four women's lacrosse, two men's soccer, one women's basketball and one women’s tennis.

-• Women’s soccer and women’s lacrosse won NCAA championships in 2024-25.
-It was the 13th time Carolina has won multiple NCAA championships in the same academic year (1981-82, 1989-90, 1990-91, 1992-93, 1993-94, 1996-97, 1997-98, 2008-09, 2009-10, 2012-13, 2015-16, 2022-23 and 2024-25).
+• Most recently, women’s soccer and women’s lacrosse won NCAA championships in 2024-25.
+It was the 13th time Carolina won multiple NCAA championships in the same academic year (1981-82, 1989-90, 1990-91, 1992-93, 1993-94, 1996-97, 1997-98, 2008-09, 2009-10, 2012-13, 2015-16, 2022-23 and 2024-25).

 Carolina’s NCAA Championships (52)